Amino Acid Specialties

-There are so many amino acids on the market, how can you distinguish between all those products?
+There are so many amino acids on the market, how can you differentiate between all those products?

-There is a distinction to be made in the raw materials and auxiliaries used, the additives, the ballast substances (salt, heavy metals) and the production process of an amino acid producer.
+There is a distinction to be made in the raw and auxiliary materials used, the additives, the ballast substances (salt, heavy metals), and the production process of an amino acid producer.
 The optimal combination of all these factors determines the safety and effectiveness of the final amino acid product.
-Our amino acids are of very high quality, with a balanced amino acid pattern and a low percentage of ballast substances.
+Our amino acids have very high quality, balanced amino acid pattern, and a low percentage of ballast substances.
 Below we describe the functions of each individual amino acid.

 Alanine

 Alanine is a non-essential amino acid used by the body to build proteins.
-In plants, alanine is a precursor of aromas and flavorings and enhances photosynthesis and chlorophyll formation.
+In plants, alanine is a precursor of aromas and flavors and strengthens photosynthesis and chlorophyll formation.
 It also plays a role in stomatal opening.
-Alanine is necessary for the metabolism of glucose, tryptophan, and beta-alanine.
-Good sources of alanine include meat, poultry, fish, eggs, dairy products, and also avocado.
+Alanine is needed for the metabolism of glucose and tryptophan and beta-alanine.
+Good sources of alanine are meat, poultry, fish, eggs, and dairy products, as well as avocado.

 Arginine

-Arginine is important in treating cardiovascular diseases and high blood pressure and plays a significant role in a large number of metabolic processes.
-It ensures a stronger immune system and better blood circulation.
-Furthermore, it plays a key role in removing ammonia from the body, hormone release, cell division, and wound healing.
-In plants, arginine promotes healthy root development and nitrogen reserve formation.
-Arginine is found in various types of meat and fish, but also in yogurt, oatmeal, peanuts, and Dutch cheese.
+Arginine is important in treating cardiovascular diseases and high blood pressure and plays an important role in many metabolic processes.
+It strengthens the immune system and improves circulation.
+Furthermore, it plays an important role in removing ammonia from the body, in the release of hormones, cell division, and wound healing.
+In plants, arginine promotes a healthy root development and the formation of nitrogen reserves.
+Arginine is found in various types of meat and fish, as well as in yogurt, oatmeal, peanuts, and Dutch cheese.

-The name asparagine acid is derived from 'asparagus'.
-Asparagine acid plays an important role in forming other amino acids in the citric acid cycle.
+The name aspartic acid is derived from 'asparagus'.
+Aspartic acid plays an important role in forming other amino acids in the citric acid cycle.
 Because it removes excess ammonia and other toxins from the blood, it helps the liver.
-Additionally, asparagine acid is essential for neural health, the brain, and endurance.
-Asparagine acid forms nitrogen reserves in plants.
-In addition, it promotes the ability of plants to form complexes.
-You can find asparagine acid in foods such as meat, fish, vegetables, potatoes, seeds, nuts, and dairy products.
+Additionally, aspartic acid is vital for neural health, the brain, and endurance.
+Aspartic acid contributes to the formation of nitrogen reserves in plants.
+Additionally, aspartic acid in plants enhances complex formation ability.
+Aspartic acid is found in meat, fish, vegetables, potatoes, seeds, nuts, and dairy products.

 Cystine

-Cystine is needed for efficient use of vitamin B6.
-It helps break down mucus deposits, for example in bronchitis and cystic fibrosis, and also in wound healing.
-Cystine plays a role in plant stress resistance and has a positive effect on the antioxidant capacity of plants.
-Cystine is mainly found in hair, digestive enzymes, skeleton, and connective tissue.
-Sources of cystine include meat, eggs, dairy products, and whole grain products.
+Cystine is required for efficient vitamin B6 utilization.
+It helps break down mucus deposits in conditions such as bronchitis and cystic fibrosis and also aids in healing burns.
+In plants, cystine plays a role in stress resistance and has a positive effect on the antioxidant capacity of plants.
+Cystine is primarily found in hair, digestive enzymes, skeletal, and connective tissue.
+Sources of cystine are meat, eggs, dairy products, and whole grains.

 Glutamine

-Glutamine has a strengthening effect on the skin and regulates the acid-base balance.
-Furthermore, glutamine promotes the immune system and is essential for hair growth.
-It also combats the storage of nutritional fats.
-In plants, glutamine is involved in the formation of nitrogen reserves, promotes stress resistance, and plays a role in enhancing photosynthesis, chlorophyll formation, and stomatal opening.
-It also ensures an increased seed vigor.
-Examples include quark, yogurt, eggs, soy, wheat, and milk.
+Glutamine has a firming effect on the skin and regulates the acid-base balance.
+Moreover, glutamine boosts the immune system and is essential for hair formation.
+It also combats the storage of dietary fats.
+In plants, glutamine is involved in the formation of nitrogen reserves, it enhances the stress resistance, it plays a role in promoting photosynthesis, chlorophyll formation, and stomatal opening.
+Additionally, it increases pollen germination capacity.
+For example, cottage cheese, yogurt, eggs, soy, wheat, and milk contain glutamine.

 Glycine

-Glycine is found in all living organisms' proteins.
-It plays an important role in building proteins.
-Glycine is the amino acid most abundant in the body, both in enzymes and proteins.
-It is also freely found in plants and body fluids.
-In plants, glycine contributes to the strengthening of photosynthesis and chlorophyll formation.
+Glycine is found in proteins in all living organisms and plays an important role in protein building.
+Glycine is the most abundant amino acid in the body, both in enzymes and proteins.
+Glycine is also freely found in plants and bodily fluids.
+In plants, glycine is involved in enhancing photosynthesis and chlorophyll formation.
 Additionally, glycine in plants is a precursor of aromas and flavorings.
+Furthermore, glycine in plants enhances complex formation ability.
 Glycine is mainly found in fish, beans, dairy products, and meat, but also in seaweed, chicken, and shellfish.

 Histidine

 Histidine promotes the growth and repair of tissues in living beings.
-It is also necessary for the production of red and white blood cells.
-In the stomach, histidine helps produce gastric juices.
-In plants, histidine stimulates antioxidant capacity.
-Sources include dairy, meat, poultry, fish, rice, wheat, and rye.
+Histidine is also necessary for the production of red and white blood cells.
+In the stomach, histidine facilitates the production of gastric juices.
+In plants, histidine stimulates the antioxidant capacity.
+Sources of histidine are dairy, meat, poultry, fish, rice, wheat, and rye.

 Hydroxyproline

-Hydroxyproline is mainly found in collagen and elastin.
-It is important for the strength of collagen, which is essential for strong connective tissue.
-Like proline, hydroxyproline has a positive effect on plant stress resistance.
-Good sources are proteins, grains, turkey breast, and turkey.
-Since living organisms can produce hydroxyproline themselves, it is not necessary to take it as a supplement.
+Hydroxyproline is primarily found in collagen and elastin.
+It is important for collagen firmness, which in turn is vital for strong connective tissue.
+Like proline, hydroxyproline in plants has a positive effect on stress resistance.
+Good sources of hydroxyproline are proteins, grains, chicken breast, and turkey.
+Since living organisms can synthesize it, hydroxyproline does not need to be taken as a supplement.

 Isoleucine

-Isoleucine may play a role in promoting muscle recovery and is involved in blood clotting.
-It is also needed for regulating energy levels, blood sugar, and for hemoglobin formation.
-In plants, isoleucine is a precursor of aromas.
-The body cannot produce isoleucine itself, so it must be obtained from food.
-Sources include eggs, soy, seaweed, turkey, chicken, lamb, cheese, and fish.
+Isoleucine can play a role in promoting muscle recovery and is involved in blood clotting.
+It is also needed for regulating energy levels and blood sugar and for hemoglobin formation.
+Isoleucine is a plant precursor for aromas.
+Since the body cannot produce isoleucine, it must be obtained from food.
+Sources of isoleucine are eggs, soy, seaweed, turkey, chicken, lamb, cheese, and fish.

 Leucine

-The body cannot produce leucine itself, so it must be obtained through food or supplements.
-Leucine promotes protein synthesis in muscles, regulation of blood sugar, wound healing, and growth hormone production.
-Brown rice, beans, nuts, and whole grain products are sources of leucine.
+The body is unable to synthesize leucine.
+Therefore, it must be obtained from food or supplements.
+Leucine promotes muscle protein synthesis, blood sugar regulation, and plays a role in wound healing and growth hormone production.
+Brown rice, beans, nuts, and whole grains are sources of leucine.
 In plants, leucine, like isoleucine, is a precursor of aromas.

 Lysine

-Lysine in plants is involved in improving photosynthesis, chlorophyll formation, and stress resistance.
+Lysine is involved in enhancing photosynthesis, chlorophyll formation, and stress resistance in plants.
 Additionally, it has a positive effect on the antioxidant capacity of plants and stomatal opening.
-Humans and animals cannot produce lysine themselves and must obtain it through food.
-It is mainly found in meat, dairy products, and legumes.
-Lysine is used for protein synthesis and is important for the synthesis of hormones, antibodies, and enzymes.
-Moreover, lysine promotes the formation of strong connective tissue and healthy bones.
+Humans and animals cannot synthesize lysine and must obtain it from food.
+It is particularly found in meat, dairy products, and legumes.
+Lysine is used for protein synthesis and is also important for the synthesis of hormones, antibodies, and enzymes.
+Furthermore, lysine promotes the formation of strong connective tissue and healthy bones.

 Methionine

-Methionine is an important substance for building cartilage, strengthens nails, and prevents hair loss.
-It also helps break down fats and aids digestion.
-Methionine is mainly found in fish, meat, vegetables, eggs, rice, and whole wheat bread.
-In plants, methionine ensures good root development, promotes antioxidant capacity, and is a precursor of hormones.
-It is also involved in regulating stomatal opening.
+Methionine is vital for cartilage formation, strengthening nails, and preventing hair loss.
+It also aids in the breakdown of fats and digestion.
+Methionine is primarily found in fish, meat, vegetables, eggs, rice, and wholemeal bread.
+In plants, methionine contributes to good root development, enhances antioxidant capacity, and is a precursor of hormones.
+Methionine is also involved in regulating stomatal opening.

 Phenylalanine

-Phenylalanine is necessary for the production of neurotransmitters such as dopamine, norepinephrine, and adrenaline in the brain.
-It is also used to help memory and learning and has a positive effect on mood.
-Important sources include cheese, soybeans, proteins in general, almonds, sesame seeds, and peanuts.
-In plants, phenylalanine is a precursor of colorings.
+For the brain's production of neurotransmitters like dopamine, norepinephrine, and adrenaline, phenylalanine is essential.
+It aids in memory and learning and has a positive mood effect.
+Cheese, soybeans, proteins in general, almonds, sesame seeds, and peanuts are important sources of phenylalanine.
+In plants, phenylalanine is a precursor of colorants.

 Proline

-Proline can be synthesized through the body itself from glutamic acid and does not need to be obtained from food or supplements.
+The body can synthesize proline from glutamic acid and therefore does not need to be obtained from food or supplements.
 Proline has a positive effect on skin structure and promotes collagen formation.
-It is considered important for maintaining joints, muscles, and tendons.
+Proline is considered important for maintaining joints, muscles, and tendons.
 Proline is mainly found in meat.
-In plants, proline is involved in promoting stress resistance, photosynthesis, chlorophyll formation, increasing seed vigor, and increasing pollen germination.
-It is also involved in forming nitrogen reserves, regulating stomatal opening, and osmoregulation.
+In plants, proline is involved in enhancing stress resistance, photosynthesis, chlorophyll formation, pollen germination capacity, seed germination capacity.
+Additionally, proline is involved in nitrogen reserve formation, stomatal opening regulation, and osmoregulation.
 Furthermore, proline is a precursor of flavorings.

 Serine

-The body can synthesize serine itself from glycine.
-Serine plays an important role in cell membrane formation and is a constituent of brain proteins.
-It is additionally essential for tissue growth, fat metabolism, and the immune system, supporting the production of antibodies and immunoglobulins.
-Serine is commonly found in meat, peanuts, dairy products, soy products, and wheat gluten.
+The body can synthesize serine from glycine.
+Serine plays an important role in cell membrane formation and is a component of brain proteins.
+Additionally, serine is essential for tissue growth, fat metabolism, and the immune system, supporting the production of antibodies and immunoglobulins.
+Serine is abundant in meat, peanuts, dairy products, soy products, and wheat gluten.
 In plants, serine provides better stress resistance.

 Taurine

-Taurine is found in large quantities in the bodies of mammals.
-Taurine plays an important role in the development and function of muscles, the retina, the cardiovascular system, and the central nervous system.
-Taurine naturally occurs in the body, but the body can also produce it itself.
-Sources include meat, energy drinks, and fish.
+Large amounts of taurine are found in the body of mammals.
+Taurine plays a critical role in the development and function of muscles, retina, cardiovascular system, and central nervous system.
+Taurine is naturally found in the body, but the body can also synthesize taurine.
+Sources of taurine are meat, energy drinks, and fish.
 In plants, taurine promotes plant growth and the development of a healthy root system.

 Threonine

-Threonine cannot be produced by the body itself, so it must be obtained through food or supplements.
-It is necessary for the synthesis of elastin, protein cells, and collagen.
-Threonine ensures better absorption and conversion of nutrients.
-Sources include beef, lentils, chickpeas, egg yolk, goat's milk, shrimp, nuts, soybeans, legumes, salmon, salami, and asparagus.
-In plants, threonine is involved in promoting the antioxidant capacity of plants.
+Threonine cannot be synthesized by the body and must be ingested through food or supplements.
+Threonine is essential for elastin, protein cell, and collagen formation.
+Threonine enhances nutrient uptake and conversion.
+Sources of threonine include beef, lentils, chickpeas, egg yolk, goat's milk, shrimp, nuts, soybeans, legumes, salmon, salami, and asparagus.
+In plants, threonine is involved in enhancing the antioxidant capacity of plants.

 Tryptophan

-The brain uses tryptophan to produce serotonin, which influences sleep and mood.
+The brain uses tryptophan to produce serotonin, influencing sleep and mood.
 The body uses tryptophan as a raw material for protein synthesis.
-Good sources include flaxseed, bananas, quark, turkey, protein sources, fish, bread, chocolate, oats, meat, and milk.
-In plants, tryptophan is a precursor of hormones and, like threonine, is involved in stimulating antioxidant capacity.
+Good sources of tryptophan are linseed, bananas, cottage cheese, turkey, protein sources, fish, bread, chocolate, oats, meat, and milk.
+In plants, tryptophan is a precursor of hormones and is, like threonine, involved in stimulating antioxidant capacity thereof.

 Tyrosine

-Tyrosine occurs abundantly in insulin and can be synthesized by the body from phenylalanine.
-Tyrosine is important for communication processes within the cell.
-It is the basis for the production of thyroid hormones and the main raw material for melanin.
-Good food sources of tyrosine include protein-rich products such as shellfish, poultry, fish, eggs, pork, beef, nuts, avocados, pumpkin seeds, oatmeal, and sunflower seeds.
-In plants, tyrosine is a precursor of hormones.
+Tyrosine is abundantly found in insulin and can be synthesized by the body from phenylalanine.
+Tyrosine is crucial for cellular communication processes.
+It is the foundation for thyroid hormone production and the main raw material for melanin.
+Good food sources of tyrosine are protein-rich foods, such as seafood, poultry, fish, eggs, pork and beef, nuts, avocados, pumpkin seeds, oatmeal, and sunflower seeds.
+Tyrosine is a precursor of hormones in plants.

 Valine

 Valine is found in large quantities in muscles.
 Valine stimulates tissue repair and growth and muscle metabolism.
-It is also necessary for maintaining nitrogen balance in the body.
-Good sources of valine include peanuts, soy, dairy, grains, mushrooms, and meat.
-In plants, valine plays a significant role in stress resistance and is a precursor of aromas.
+It is also necessary for maintaining the nitrogen balance in the body.
+Good food sources of valine are peanuts, soy, dairy, grains, mushrooms, and meat.
+In plants, valine plays a key role in stress resistance and is a precursor of aromas.

 How can we assist you?